 I have been in Spain since 2015 where I live with my wife and daughter.
 I still work around the world, although now usually in a digital way.

-I obtained my bachelor’s degree in business administration with a specialization in International Business Management from the University of Applied Science in Amsterdam (2012) and my master’s degree from the University of Lund (2014) in Business Administration with specialization in Managing people, knowledge, and change.
+I obtained my bachelor’s degree in business administration with a specialization in International Business Management from the University of Applied Science in Amsterdam (2012) and my master’s degree from the University of Lund (2014) in Business Administration with a specialization in Managing people, knowledge, and change.

 My bachelor’s degree provided me with a comprehensive understanding of how to analyze the external environment for businesses, how it changes, and the potential impact of those changes on businesses and their business models.